ken1ax/QA/README.md

 ## 👋 About Me

 Hi!
-My name is Nikita, I’m 22 years old.
+My name is Nikita!

 I started QA testing in the second half of 2023 and joined my first team in early 2024.
 My first project was the game *Avataria (Tortuga)*, where I gained my first experience in game testing.